 The CTUIR Fish and Wildlife Commission, in recognition of the Treaty-reserved right to harvest and of the sensitive nature of the harvest of these reintroduced and extremely limited bighorn sheep populations, will use a hunt-tag draw system for tribal harvest of bighorn sheep in Oregon.
 The draw system will be conducted to optimize hunt opportunities to benefit the greatest number of tribal hunters possible.
-Applicants must be at least 18 year of age to apply.
 Permit applications and complete application procedures will be available from Fish and Wildlife Program staff or Fish and Wildlife Commission or on the CTUIR Web site.

-Hunt drawing will be conducted in public by the Commission at their regularly scheduled Commission meeting on July 21, 2020.
+Applications must be submitted by 4 pm on Friday, July 23, 2021.
+Hunt drawing will be conducted in public by the Commission at their regularly scheduled Commission meeting on Tuesday, July 27, 2021.
 This method, and the public setting, will assure that no bias is introduced to the draw program and provide clear accountability to the Tribal public.
-The Centers for Disease Control and Prevention guidelines for public safety during the COVIC-19 pandemic will be adhered to.
+The Centers for Disease Control and Prevention guidelines for public safety during the COVID-19 pandemic will be adhered to.

 - 1. Applicants for bighorn sheep tags must be at least 18 year of age to apply for bighorn sheep. - 2.
 Permit applications will be available from Fish and Wildlife Program Staff or Fish and Wildlife Commission. - 3.
 Applications will rank their hunt preference with their choices of first, second, third, etc. If an applicant chooses not to make second and or third choice and their first choice is already taken by a previously drawn applicant, they will not be considered for other remaining opportunities. - 4.
-Application is filled out and submitted to Fish and Wildlife Program Staff or Commission for processing no later than close of business (4 pm) the day before the scheduled tag drawing. - 5.
-Applications would be reviewed for completeness and eligibility of the applicant.
+Application is filled out and submitted to Fish and Wildlife Program Staff or Commission for processing no later than close of business (4 pm) on the application deadline. - 5.
+Applications will be reviewed for completeness and eligibility of the applicant.
 Incomplete applications will not be eligible for drawing. - 6.
-Fish and Wildlife Commission will conduct a drawing of eligible applicants the day after the application deadline. - 7.
-The Fish and Wildlife Commission would notify the successful applicants and confirm there continuing interest and ability to exercise the permit.
-If an applicant is unable to exercise their permit, the next eligible applicant will be contacted. - 8.
-Permit and associated information on hunting restrictions and data collection and reporting considerations will be mailed to the successful applicants.
-Drawing procedures and preferences are as follows: Hunt drawing will be conducted in public by the Commission at the Hunter's Forum Meeting at 5:00 pm on the day after the
+Fish and Wildlife Commission will conduct a drawing of eligible applicants on the date listed above. - 7.
+The Fish and Wildlife Commission will notify the successful applicants and confirm there continuing interest and ability to exercise the permit.
+If an applicant is unable to exercise their permit, the next eligible applicant will be contacted.